Core: beam propagation: take care of kz=0 case appropriately

 - kz=0 in a layer, other than the top layer of a multilayer sample: while the correct boundary conditions will be calculated, the used profile is a constant one and T=boundary value of wavefunction and R=0.

-#4 Updated by herck about 6 years ago
+#4 Updated by herck over 6 years ago

 The real problem does not reside in calculating the layer coefficients (amplitudes of R and T) but in the fact that included particles in the layer no longer scatter according to the Fourier transform of the shape function (there is no longer an exponential wave inside the layer but a linearly decreasing one).

-#12 Updated by wuttke about 5 years ago
+#12 Updated by wuttke over 5 years ago

 - Status changed from Sprint to Backlog